tolavolaoke/project-2/README.md

 * Clone the repository
 * In the command line npm install
-    * This will install all the necessary dependencies stored in the package.json file
+    * This will install all the necessary dependencies in the package.json file
 * To start up the server input in the terminal npm run nodemon.

 ##Functions